SDT1-FETP/SDT1-FETP.github.io/README.md

 # SDT1-FETP.github.io
-Not implemented in the website
+Not implemented in the website.
+Repository for the previous Event Reminder gadget.